PseudoDevs/IamGhost/FATAL15.md

-Last updated: 2024-04-02 19:48:20
+Last updated: 2024-04-02 19:48:53
-Random Quote: Let there be no purpose in friendship save the deepening of the spirit. - Kahlil Gibran
+Random Quote: All this worldly wisdom was once the unamiable heresy of some wise man. - Henry David Thoreau